Post-Storm Coastal Reconstruction

 Construction on or near the coast in response to storm damage must follow certain guidelines in order to be safe, sustainable and meet all legal requirements.
 Permittees, public officials, and contractors who will be conducting or otherwise involved in stabilization, repair and construction on New York State coastlines because of storm-related damages should review the information and links below thoroughly in order to maintain compliance with all appropriate conditions.

-- Storm Recovery Permits provides information regarding four General Permits including:
+- Storm Recovery Permits provides information regarding three General Permits including:

 - General Permit for Hurricane Sandy to Reconstruct Residential Structures in New York City